noiredayz/trilaud/README.md

 triLaud has an integrated web server (nodejs http server based, no additional bloat) for stats and reload option for Windows users.
 If you don't need/don't want this functionality set http port to 0 in the config (or remove the setting).

-Endpoints:
+HTML Endpoints (for humans like us):
 * / : stats in html
 * /reload : issue a reload command, reply in html
+* /stats/channel : Channel stats in html (how many gifts per channel)
+* /stats/oilers : Individual gifter stats in html (anons are grouped into one)
+* /teapot: Okayga TeaTime

+JSON Endpoints (for machines, not for us humans):
 * /api/reload : issue a reload command, reply in JSON
-* /stats/channel : Channel stats in html (how many gifts per channel)
+* /stats/json: basic stats in json (mem usage is in bytes.
+Rest speaks for themselves)
 * /stats/channel/json: Channel stats in json
-* /stats/oilers : Individual gifter stats in html (anons are grouped into one)
 * /stats/oilers/json: Individual gifter stats in json (anons are grouped into one)
+* /teapot/json: Okayga TeaTime (in JSON, robots like tea too)

 Planned:
-* /api/stats : stats in JSON
+* /addchannel: add new channel(s) from a HTML form
+* /api/addchannel: add new channel(s) using POST

 ## Running multiple instances ##
-1. Create a directory in the programs main dir
+1. Create a directory in the programs main dir.
+The subdirectory "alts" will be ignored by git, I suggest creating alts' directories there
 2. Put a config.js and channels.txt inside that dir.
 Make sure you set up different credentials and if you use http a different port set a different one
 3. start the program with the parameters **-d [cfgdir]**
 4. A pid file you can use to send a SIGUSR2 to the new process will be created inside that directory

+I didn't really test it, but alts joining channels my affects each others ratelimits.
+I suggest you start alts after each other and not parallel.

 ## Changelog ##
 * **2021-09-14** Added another JSON endpoint for general stats